 A website built with AngularJS loads all of its content on a single page.
 Its template remains unchanged, only the copy reloads to display the information a visitor requested.

 Can SEOs do anything about it, or should they give up and leave any AngularJS pages on the site unoptimized?

 No, absolutely not!
-For one, you can actually optimize AngularJS.
+For starters, you can actually optimize AngularJS.
 Granted, it requires some technical SEO know how, but it can be done.